National Doorstep - The Valet Trash Service Experts

 • Large Sites: Multifamily with 80+ units are “private collection properties” that must file an annual Source Separation Plan (due April 1) and maintain records.

-• Container Capacity: Minimum of 32 gallons per occupied unit per week; provide equal volume access to recycling and trash; containers labeled and in secured/enclosed areas where required.
+• Container Capacity: Minimum of 32 gallons per occupied unit per week; provide equal volume access to recycling and trash; containers labeled and secured as required.

-• Accepted (typical): Paper, cardboard, metal cans, plastic bottles/jugs (#1–#2 and locally accepted others), glass bottles/jars (confirm current list with your hauler/DPW guidance).
+• Accepted (typical): Paper, cardboard, metal cans, plastic bottles/jugs (#1–#2), glass bottles/jars (confirm current list with your hauler or DPW).

-• Not Accepted: Plastic bags/film, Styrofoam foam packaging, HHW, electronics, bulky items (special handling).
+• Not Accepted: Plastic bags/film, Styrofoam, hazardous waste, electronics, bulky items (special handling).

 Property Manager Compliance Checklist